 The Strong Starts Court Initiative enhances the capacity of Family Court to bring positive changes to court-involved babies and their families.

-The initiative promotes a shift from an adversarial to a collaborative approach in addressing the needs of families.
-Infants and parents receive customized service plans and access to a network of community-based service providers, including child development services, adult development services, and services required for family stability.
+- Create a network of community-based service, including child development services, adult development services, and services required for family stability.